AP1089/sports_picker/README.md

 This is a sample sports picking application built with Flutter.
-You select the team that you think will win within each sport's section.
+You select the teams that you think will win within each sport's section.
 The app is structured using Flutter's Bloc Pattern.

 <img src="assets/images/mlb_screenshot.png" width="400">